 Retouch Operations

-The following retouch operations can be performed:
+The following retouch operations can be performed in mesh mode:

 - Flatten Polygon (Shortcut key: f) – Remove all elements inside a defined volume, and add a flat surface in the area of the 2D polygon.
 For e.g., filling holes and flattening walls.
+The area of the 2D polygon can be textured with any of the following:

 - Flatten Profile (Shortcut key: p) – Create multiple flatten polygons by defining a profile line (usually on a roof top) and the base elevation.
 A flatten polygon is created for each segment of the profile line (from the line to the base elevation).
 This method is useful for creating retouch polygons in hard to access places, e.g., between buildings.